Connect with us to find out how R&D Tax Credits can boost your organization’s performance.

 The credit may be carried forward up to 15 years but never carried back.
 To calculate the gross receipts for Minnesota, the average annual gross receipts and aggregate gross receipts must be calculated under Minnesota sales and receipts statute 290.191.
 Additionally, even if a company has zero gross receipts in Minnesota, they may still claim the credit and carry it forward.

-Learn more about Minnesota's R&D Tax Credit law here.
+Learn more about Minnesota's current R&D Tax Credit law here.

 R&D Tax Credit Available: